 When do I need a Party Wall Surveyor or a Party Wall Agreement?

 You need to appoint a Party Wall Surveyor if your neighbour does not consent to the Party Wall Notice that you serve on them, at which point there will be a dispute that requires surveyors to make an award, sometimes called an 'agreement'.
-Most people will however, ask a Party Wall Surveyor to serve the initial notice for them but you can do this part yourself.
+Most people will however, ask a surveyor to serve the initial notice for them but you can do this part yourself.

 Do I need to serve a party wall notice?

 You need to serve a party wall notice if you are excavating close to an adjoining property or doing work to an existing party wall.
 You will also have to serve notice if you want to build on the boundary line.
 The 3 sections of the Act are as follows: